platformio/platformio-docs/ide/atom.rst

 .. note::

-    Please note that you do not need to install :ref:`core` if you are going to use :ref:`ide_atom`. :ref:`core` is built into PlatformIO IDE and you will be able to use it within PlatformIO IDE Terminal.
+    Please note that you do not need to install :ref:`piocore` if you are going to use :ref:`ide_atom`. :ref:`piocore` is built into PlatformIO IDE and you will be able to use it within PlatformIO IDE Terminal.

-    Also, PlatformIO IDE allows to install :ref:`core` Shell Commands (``pio``, ``platformio``) globally to your system via ``Menu: PlatformIO > Install Shell Commands``.
+    Also, PlatformIO IDE allows to install :ref:`piocore` Shell Commands (``pio``, ``platformio``) globally to your system via ``Menu: PlatformIO > Install Shell Commands``.